awsdocs/aws-php-developers-guide/doc_source/service_index.rst

 =================================

 .. meta::
-   :description: Features of AWS Services supported by the |sdk-php|.
+   :description: Features of AWS Services supported by the AWS SDK for PHP.
-   :keywords: AWS for PHP, |sdk-php| examples
+   :keywords: AWS for PHP, AWS SDK for PHP examples

 Some of the AWS services supported by the |sdk-php| include additional features beyond executing operations on an API.
 This guide documents these